 I want more info!

-CHLORINE DIOXIDE IN THE FOOD INDUSTRY IS IMPORTANT FOR MANY CRITICAL PROCESSES
+CHLORINE DIOXIDE TREATMENT FOR FOOD PROCESSING IS IMPORTANT FOR MANY CRITICAL PROCESSES

-The food industry relies heavily on chlorine dioxide for many treatment applications.
-Approved by the EPA for potable water applications and by the FDA for use as a disinfectant in the processing of foods and beverages, chlorine dioxide is the perfect solution to many of the disinfection challenges food and beverage companies encounter in their plants.
+The food industry relies heavily on chlorine dioxide treatment for food processing.
+Approved by the EPA for potable water applications and by the FDA for use as a disinfectant in the processing of foods and beverages, chlorine dioxide treatment is the perfect solution to many of the disinfection challenges food and beverage companies encounter in their plants.
 The USDA has deemed chlorine dioxide as certified for organic use in crop production, as an algicide, disinfectant, and sanitizer.

 The unique properties of chlorine dioxide that enable it to be extremely effective at microbial disinfection without affecting taste are just a couple reasons that chlorine dioxide is the preferred choice for multiple applications in the food processing industry.
 PureLine makes chlorine dioxide an even better choice with their NSF certified and patented generators, products and services that deliver a 99.5% pure, pH neutral solution with no reaction by-products passed through to your systems.